JOWHSR can be seen at J-STAGE

 i.
 A title containing no abbreviations;

 iii.
-The institutional affiliation(s) where the work was conducted and e-mail address(es) of the author(s), with a footnote indicating the current affiliation(s), if different from the one(s) where the work was conducted;
+The institutional affiliation(s) where the work was conducted and e-mail address(es) of the author(s).

-vi.
-Conflict of interest statement, see section 1.5. above.

 vii.
+Conflict of interest statement, see section 2.5. above.

-Information on rights and permissions obtained to reproduce material from other sources, see section 1.6. above.
+viii.
+Information on rights and permissions obtained to reproduce material from other sources, see section 2.8. above.

-The main text file should be presented in the following order:
+The main text should be presented in the following order:

-ii.
-Abstract: describing the aims, methods, scope of analysis, results and conclusions;
+iii.
+Abstract: describing the aims, methods, scope of analysis, results, and conclusions;

 vii.
 List of references.